mariliafranco/financial-api/README.md

 - Go to the Vercel dashboard and connect your repository.
 - Set the environment variables, including `ALPHA_VANTAGE_API_KEY`.

 Vercel will automatically detect the changes and redeploy your project.
-Check the Vercel dashboard for deployment status and logs.

 ## License

 This project is licensed under the MIT License.
-But that is going to change very soon 💅🏻
+_But that is going to change very soon_ 💅🏻